A year ago I'd have sworn by EVA air.

 - I saw a KLM flight for a mere £490!

-- British Airways fly return to BKK for approximately £700
+- British Airways fly return to BKK for £700

-Even though this review is largely about my negative experience; EVA is was a good airline with whom I had 4.5 great years.
-However, if you want the best price show no loyalty and always look for the best value, and read the small print!
+Even though this review is largely about my negative experience, EVA is a good airline with whom I had 4.5 great years.